harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/create-jira-issues-in-cd-stages.md

 ## Add Issue fields

 In Jira fields, you can select specific fields within a Jira issue.
-For more information, go to [Jira custom fields](https://support.atlassian.com/jira-cloud-administration/docs/custom-fields-types-in-company-managed-projects/).

-Harness supports only Jira fields of type `Option`, `Array`, `Any`, `Number`, `Date`, `User`, and `String`.
-For example, Harness supports [multi value](https://support.atlassian.com/jira-cloud-administration/docs/custom-fields-types-in-company-managed-projects/) fields to allow users to select multiple options from a drop-down list.
+For example, [multi value](https://support.atlassian.com/jira-cloud-administration/docs/custom-fields-types-in-company-managed-projects/) fields to allow users to select multiple options from a drop-down list.

-You can add other unsupported Jira fields using an HTTP step.
-For more details, go to [Use the HTTP step to set unsupported fields when creating Jira issues](/kb/continuous-delivery/articles/create-cascading-fields-jira/).

-Harness does not integrate with Jira fields that manage issue links or attachments.
-This means that Jira fields like Assignee and Sprint are not accessible in Harness' Jira integration.
+For more information on custom fileds, go to [Jira custom fields](https://support.atlassian.com/jira-cloud-administration/docs/custom-fields-types-in-company-managed-projects/).

+Review the [limitations section](#limitations) to know more about the supported issue fields and limitations.

 ## Jira Date field support